Five things you need to know about the ECB

 In common with other central banks, the standard way the ECB influences prices is by setting the short-term interest rate at which it lends money to commercial banks.
 By changing that interest rate the ECB seeks to influence the amount and cost of the credit that flows via banks to companies and households, i.e. into the broad economy.
 When the economy is in a downturn and inflation is lower than the ECB’s objective, a low interest rate (“easy monetary policy”) encourages the flow of credit by making it cheaper, which stimulates demand across the whole economy and, over time, brings inflation back to the ECB’s objective.
 When the economy is overheating and inflation is running above the objective, a high interest rate (“tight monetary policy”) has the opposite effect: it makes borrowing more expensive so that the economy and the rate at which prices rise can slow down.

-During the financial crisis, which was marked by severe economic downturns and very weak inflation, the ECB and other central banks around the world have also used what economists call “non-standard” or “unconventional” monetary policy.
-An example of this is the asset purchase programme.
+Asset purchases are one example of this.
 When short-term interest rates are already very low or negative, a central bank can try to ease monetary policy further by reducing longer-term interest rates via purchases of assets like sovereign bonds.
 The decline in longer-term interest rates puts downward pressure on the cost of credit for households and companies.
 Additionally, central bank money is created to buy the bonds and this money is used by the institutions that sell the bonds to buy other assets.
 This bids up the price of these assets, increasing the wealth of the investors who own them and strengthening their incentives to spend.
 This, again, can bring the economy back to a sustainable growth path and to an inflation rate that is consistent with the ECB’s objective.

 3. We contribute to a safer banking sector